Birmingham

 • Lamp Tavern 157 Barford Street Birmingham B5 6AH

 A hidden gem of a pub, almost the last of its kind, on the edge of Digbeth.
 Run by the same landlord since 1993.
 The pub has a homely feel despite its industrial location with a small single bar.
-Closes early if no customers, so ring ahead if intending a later visit.
+Closes early if no customers.
 Function room at the back holds about 35 people.
 Folk club on Friday evenings.
 The bar is cash only, nearest cash points are on Digbeth High Street or Hurst Street.

 • Old Contemptibles Telephone(0121) 200 3310 176 Edmund Street Birmingham B3 2HB